l-d-s/rankGap/README.md

-Rank-gap statistics were developed to understand “overlap” and in genomics and high throughput biology, and in particular to complement the widespread use of Venn diagrams for this purpose.

-But we expect they may be useful for exploring multivariate distributions in other, more general contexts.
+Rank-gap statistics were developed to understand “overlap” and in genomics and high throughput biology, and in particular to complement the widespread use of Venn diagrams for this purpose when errors are independent across experiments or conditions.
+But we expect they may be useful for exploring multivariate distributions in other contexts.

 ## Example